AndreiVasilev/GeneticAlgorithm/README.md

     }
 }
 ```
-When each Phrase object is created, its genes (a std::vector) are populated with randomly generated ASCII characters using a random device number generator from the \<random> header.
+When each Phrase object is created, its genes (a std::vector) are populated with randomly generated ASCII characters using a random number device from the \<random> header.
+In fact, all random number generation in this algorithm is done by using random number devices.
 ```sh
 Phrase::Phrase(int targetLength):
         iPhraseLength(targetLength), dFitness(0.0)